How to Mod Minecraft on your iPad

 Mind Crafters has 10 chapters with distinct objectives.
 Kids learn the basic commands through coding puzzles, then move onto deploying their first mods in Minecraft Pocket Edition.
 They will switch between Tynker and Minecraft as they try out their code in Minecraft.
 In Cityscape, Railway System, and Underground Explorer, young coders create different types of infrastructure within Minecraft.
 In addition to learning how to create new structures programmatically within their Minecraft worlds, kids naturally learn programming concepts as they play.

-Add-ons for Minecraft PE
+Add-Ons for Minecraft PE

 Tynker’s new Minecraft Editor also makes it easy to create Add-Ons in minutes!
-The add-on editor is not yet available in the app, but you can use it from your PC or Mac in a here.
+The add-on editor is not yet available in the app, but you can use it from your PC or Mac.
 Minecraft Add-Ons, like Minecraft mods, allow you to customize your Minecraft mobs by changing their behaviors and properties.
 Do you want a 100-foot chicken that spits fireballs at creepers?
 You can create it.
 Need a balloon bouquet of rainbow colored pigs?
 You can do that, too!
 See what the community has built here.